johanneshilden/lets-parse/untyped-lambda-calculus/README.md

 Untyped Lambda Calculus parser and interpreter.

-In the untyped λ calculus, a term is one of three things:

-Let Λ denote the set of terms, and V the set of variables.
+In the untyped λ calculus, a term is one of three things.
+Let T denote the set of terms, and X the set of variables.
+Then,

-* A variable (x) is a term; x ∈ V ⇒ x ∈ ∈
+* A variable is a term; x ∈ X ⇒ x ∈ T;
-* Application of two terms (M N) is a term;
+* Application of two terms is a term; M, N ∈ T ⇒ (M N) ∈ T;
-* A lambda abstraction is a term (λx.M).
+* A lambda abstraction is a term; x ∈ X Λ M ∈ T ⇒ (λx.M) ∈ T.

 ```haskell
 data PTerm =